 These outfits offer an enviable blend of quality with better no-questions-asked replacement warranties.
 If you can afford it, these combos will last years and feel great every time you pull them out.

-- Orvis Clearwater Fly Rod Outfit — 25-year guarantee! — also available directly from Orvis with free shipping by using code SHIP150
+- Orvis Clearwater Fly Rod Outfit — 25-year guarantee! — also available directly from Orvis or from Fishwest.com with free shipping on most orders

 - Cabela’s LSi Fly Rods with Prestige Premier Fly Combo